typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 First, we need to open two streams that will read and write file contents.

 ### Acquiring and releasing `Resource`s
-We consider opening an stream to be a side-effect action, so we have to encapsulate those actions in their own `IO` instances.
+We consider opening a stream to be a side-effect action, so we have to encapsulate those actions in their own `IO` instances.
 For this, we will make use of cats-effect `Resource`, that allows to orderly create, use and then release resources.
 See this code: